D7ry/PayloadInterpreter/README.md

   - Because the parameters of those instructions are written in an .ini file, you can easily modify the spell costs or the .nif file being played, without re-annotating.
 - In `Convenience` section, `$enableIframe` is mapped to one native instruction `@SETGHOST|1`.
 While it seems unncessary as they're about the same length, this custom payload allows for better clarity.

+## Asynchronous operations
+Sometimes you might want to do something a little bit after the current payload time(e.g. disabling i-frame, remove actor buff/ change actor values).
+This can be done using asynchronous instructions.
+Asynchronous instructions are almost identical to native or user defined instructions, except they contain an additional argument: time.

+Example of an asynchronous operation:<br/>
+``![5][@SETGHOST|0]``<br/>
+What makes it different, is the two sets of `[]`, as well as the `!` in front.
+Everything in the second bracket is identical to the instruction - be it native or user-defined - you would like to call.
+The leading `!` signifies it being an asynchronous operation, and `5` in the first bracket corresponds to the wait time (before the instruction fires).

+- Asynchronous operations must begin with `!`
+- They also must contain two sets of brackets `[]`.
+ - The first set contains the wait time in seconds.
+ - The second set contains the actual instruction.
+- You can make either user-defined or native asynchronous.
+You can even have asynchrnous instructions inside user-defined instructions.
 ## DEBUG
 If you think you did everything right and nothing shows up in your game, you can look up the plugin log from `c\users\yourUserName\Documents\My Games\Skyrim Special Edition\SKSE\PayloadFramework.log`.
 The log will prints out precisely the errored payload.